otto-de/api-guidelines/api-guidelines/rest/compatibility/versioning-of-incompatible-changes/rules/must-use-absolute-profile-uris.md

 ---
-type: MUST
 id: R100066
 ---

-# use absolute URIs for profiles
+# MUST use absolute URIs for profiles

 Profiles must be identified by absolute URIs (as defined in [RFC 6906](https://www.rfc-editor.org/rfc/rfc6906#section-3)) and documented in the OpenAPI specification.